stcarrez/ada-ado/docs/Installation.md

 * [Ada Utility Library](https://github.com/stcarrez/ada-util)
 * [XML/Ada](http://libre.adacore.com/libre/tools/xmlada/)
-* Either the MySQL or SQLite development headers installed.
+* Either the PostgreSQL, MySQL or SQLite development headers installed.

 First get, build and install the [XML/Ada](http://libre.adacore.com/libre/tools/xmlada/) and then get, build and install the [Ada Utility Library](https://github.com/stcarrez/ada-util).

 ## Database Driver Installation

-The MySQL and SQLite development headers and runtime are necessary for building the ADO driver.
+The PostgreSQL, MySQL and SQLite development headers and runtime are necessary for building the ADO driver.
 The configure script will use them to enable the ADO drivers.

 ### Ubuntu